 The fuel tank capacity has been reduced by 5 litres.

 While the exterior may divide opinions, the interior will unit them.
-The 2020 Hyundai Creta interiors show maturity and decency in every bit of it.
+The Hyundai Creta interior 2020 show maturity and decency in every bit of it.
 The dashboard has been kept simpler with neatly appointed 10.25-inch touchscreen unit in the centre.
 The TFT screen of the instrument cluster shows a variety of key information of the car such as tyre pressure, speed, trip, etc. In terms of upholstery, you get two-tone black and beige option with regular models and all-black cabin with the 1.4-l turbo engine.

 The increased dimensions are likely to make Creta roomier than ever.
 There are an array of thoughtfully designed storage spaces across the cabin.
 There is a 60:40 rear seat split option and 433 litres of boot space.
 The availability of the massive panoramic sunroof makes the cabin look airer than it is.
 Anticipations are also that Hyundai Creta 7 seater is very like to make its debut in India around January 2021.
 It is likely that Hyundai Creta 7 seater price in India will be offered at the price tag of around Rs 15 lakh.
 But let’s see when the official confirmations are disclosed from the auto maker.

 Engine and Transmission

-The all-new 2020 Hyundai Creta gets three engine options – 1.5-litre petrol and diesel, and 1.4-litre turbo petrol engine.
+The Hyundai Creta BS6 gets three engine options – 1.5-litre petrol and diesel, and 1.4-litre turbo petrol engine.
 It is available with the option of an automatic transmission across its engine variations.
 While the 1.5-litre petrol and diesel mills yield the same power output of 115PS, the torque of petrol is 144Nm and diesel is 250Nm.

 The most powerful engine of the trio – 1.4-litre turbo-petrol generates 140PS of max power and 242Nm of peak torque.
 It is only offered with a 7-speed Dual Clutch Transmission.
 You get three driving modes in the new Creta – Normal, Sport and Eco.